How to Convert an Invoice to Draft

 Converting an Open Invoice to Draft

 OctopusPro allows you to convert an open invoice to a draft status, providing flexibility in managing your invoices and a chance to review or modify them before finalization.
-This guide will delve into the process of converting an open invoice to draft, the associated use cases, benefits, and potential restrictions.
+This guide will delve into the process of converting an open invoice to a draft, the associated use cases, benefits, and potential restrictions.
 It will also explore how this feature impacts your integrations with accounting software like Xero and QuickBooks.

 Use Cases

-1. Additional Information Required: If an open invoice needs additional information or adjustments, converting it to draft allows these changes to be made.
+1. Additional Information Required: If an open invoice needs additional information or adjustments, converting it to a draft allows these changes to be made.

-2. Error Correction: Converting an invoice to draft provides an opportunity to correct any errors or inaccuracies.
+2. Error Correction: Converting an invoice to a draft provides an opportunity to correct any errors or inaccuracies.

 3. Delayed Finalization: In some cases, finalizing an invoice might be delayed due to various reasons like waiting for additional service completion, cost adjustments, etc.